Andrea Albertini Award

 The sales ranking will assign points based on position, with 20 points awarded to the 1st position, 19 to the 2nd, 18 to the 3rd, and so on, decreasing by one point per position down to 2 points for the 19th position; all titles ranked 20th and below will receive 1 point.

-The author(s) of the winning book may communicate the Award designation using the official logo of the initiative.
+5. The author of the winning book may use the official award logo in their communications.